macmisu/homebridge-webos-tv/README.md

 - `keyFile` [optional]
 To prevent the TV from asking for permission when you reboot homebridge, specify a file path to store the permission token.
 If the file doesn't exist it'll be created.
 Don't specify a directory or you'll get an `EISDIR` error.
 - `prefsDir` [optional]
-The directory where input names and TV model info should be saved. **Default: "~/.webosTv"**
+The directory where input names and TV model info should be saved.
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
-- `notificationButtons` [optional]
+- `notificationButtons` [required]
 Wheter the notification buttons service is enabled.
 This allows to create buttons which when pressed display the specified text on the TV screen.
-Useful for HomeKit automation or to display text on TV for viewers. **Default: "" (disabled)**
+Useful for HomeKit automation or to display text on TV for viewers.
   - Set an array of notification texts as the value

 ## Troubleshooting